schuyberg/c4lbc-crawler/README.md

 *If a page mentions the word 'repository,' you have to drink more coffee!*

 **Note:** This is a simplified example and still has some issues that should probably be ironed out before you try and do anything serious with it.
-For example, it does nothing to handle query strings or anchors differently, and does a poor job of checking whether it has crawled a particular url already.
+For example, it does nothing to handle query strings -or anchors- differently, and does a poor job of checking whether it has crawled a particular url already.
 In this way, drink counts are probably maximized.

 ## Usage: